YouTube bans coronavirus vaccine misinformation

 Although drugmakers and researchers are working on various treatments, vaccines are at the heart of the long-term fight to stop the new coronavirus, which has killed more than a million people, infected more than 38 million and crippled the global economy.

-In its blog post, YouTube said it had removed over 200,000 videos related to dangerous or misleading COVID-19 information since early February.
+In its email, YouTube said it had removed over 200,000 videos related to dangerous or misleading COVID-19 information since early February.

 Andy Pattison, manager of digital solutions at the World Health Organization, told Reuters that the WHO meets weekly with the policy team at YouTube to discuss content trends and potentially problematic videos.
 Pattison said the WHO was encouraged by YouTube’s announcement on coronavirus vaccine misinformation.